The Office Documented

-Artwork by: Mike Stuk
+Artwork by: Mykah Stuk

 The office, as we know it today, was a relatively new concept at the turn of the last century.
 As new modes of production, creation, interaction, and service evolved the way workers behaved, so too did the landscape of the modern workplace.
 And it continues to change.
-As the following selections from our library attest, Herman Miller has been at the forefront of anticipating, shaping, and innovating environments that respond and engage in this cultural phenomena: the how, why, and where of work.
+As the following selections from our library attest, Herman Miller has been at the forefront of anticipating, shaping, and innovating environments that respond and engage in these cultural phenomena: the how, why, and where of work.
 These publications underscore a core tenet at Herman Miller: design must solve a problem for people.
 Researching and understanding the problem comes first, and thoughtful design—whether in the form of an object, an environment, or a company—is the answer.

 EXECUTIVE OFFICE GROUP

 Gilbert Rohde spearheaded a paradigmatic shift in Herman Miller’s approach to design in the ’30s.
 At his behest, the company abandoned its reliance on ornate reproductions and began producing furniture of the day—unembellished, modular pieces designed for modern life and work.
 The catalogue for Rohde’s Executive Office Group describes his designs as “office furniture that is modern from the inside as well as the outside, modern in the works as well as in the way it looks.”
 In this sense, the EOG book is as much a manifesto as it is a catalogue of offerings.
 By encouraging customers to select from over “200 combinations and variations,” Rohde underscored the variety and utility of Herman Miller products.
 EOG planted the seeds for the human-centred approach to office design that Nelson, Eames, Propst, and Stumpf would continue to refine and redefine, and which Herman Miller continues to uphold.